LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/InternalKnowledgeBases/introduction.md

 *Positive learnings* are phrases for which you want a match to the article to occur. *Negative learnings* are phrases for which you don't want the article to appear in the result even if it is matched to the consumer's intent.

 {: .important}
 As of April 19, 2021, you can no longer add new positive and negative learnings to articles.
 Existing learnings continue to work as expected, but they are read-only.<br><br>The alternative to adding a positive learning is to add a training phrase to the intent in the domain.
 Updating the domain itself is the preferred approach to boosting the match rate.<br><br>Negative learnings were primarily needed for knowledge bases using the LivePerson (Legacy) NLU engine, to support single-word negation (e.g., "I want to buy" versus "I don't want to buy").
-To take advantage of the benefits of performance and flexibility offered by the LivePerson engine, you are encouraged to convert to the LivePerson engine as soon as possible. **LivePerson will deprecate the LivePerson (Legacy) engine at the end of July 2021**.
+To take advantage of the benefits of performance and flexibility offered by the LivePerson engine, you are encouraged to convert to the LivePerson engine as soon as possible. **LivePerson will deprecate the LivePerson (Legacy) engine at the end of 2021**.

 #### How positive and negative learnings work